 - Place the pizza sauce in required quantities on each cup.

-- Now, add the toppings followed by shredded cheese on top of it.
+- Add the toppings followed by shredded cheese on top of it.

 - Use a fork to pop them out of the muffin tin, and serve.